 Summer in a glass.
 Whipped cream with Chardonnay and vanilla sugar layered with wine soaked crushed raspberries make for a delicious, if decedent, summer dessert.
 Crisp buttery vanilla biscuits made with Chardonnay wine are the perfect pairing for this raspberry syllabub.

 Yesterday, I made the most delicious dessert I’ve ever eaten.
-Well that may be a slight exaggeration, but it was up there with the best.
-It was cool and creamy, but warming at the same time with bursts of intense summery tartness and accompanied by crisp vanilla biscuits with fruity tones.
-And it was all thanks to Lindeman’s.
+Well that may be a slight exaggeration, but this raspberry syllabub with Chardonnay vanilla biscuits is up there with the best.
+It’s cool, light and creamy, but warming at the same time with bursts of intense summery tartness.
+The vanilla biscuits have a slight fruity tone, which makes them a particularly good accompaniment.

 The Chardonnay was crisp and fruity and tasted of summer sunshine, but I only managed a sip, before I stupidly and very annoyingly dropped the bottle whilst trying to take photographs.
 So the glass of wine we were both looking forward to, failed to materialise.
 Luckily, we had some raspberry syllabub and delicious Chardonnay biscuits to console ourselves with.